bernattorras/Delete-Duplicate-Post-Meta-Fields---WP-CLI-Command/README.md

 - `wp delete-duplicate-meta --export=values`

-Deletes the duplicate meta keys of all the posts and exports:
+Deletes the duplicate meta keys of all the posts and exports a list of duplicated keys with their values.

-- A list of the duplicate keys with a count of duplicate values
+- `wp delete-duplicate-meta --dry-run --export='meta_key[example_meta]'`

-- A list of duplicated keys with their values.
+  Exports all the posts with the `example_meta` meta key with their values.

 # Use Case
 Let's say we have a database that due to a faulty import has multiple postmeta entries with the same meta_key and meta_values for the same posts.
 In this case we can: